Vector Search: How AI Chatbots Find Answers

 Vector search powers modern AI chatbots.
-Learn how it works, why it's better than keyword search, and how it helps chatbots understand what you really mean.
+Learn how it works, why it beats keyword search, and how chatbots understand what you mean.

 The Problem with Keyword Search